Advanced JavaScript Validation Logic & Patterns

 Memory Leak Prevention in Long-Lived Form Instances

 Form components often outlive their initial render cycle.
-Always implement explicit teardown methods:
+Always implement explicit teardown methods, and bind the handler as a class field (as above) so the same function reference is passed to both addEventListener and removeEventListener:

 this.container.removeEventListener('input', this.handleInput);